1999 - named 'La Cubillas'

 Reichl - Lansdorfer pattern with white mother-of-pearl buttons, mounted on a decorated headface.

-65cm with 19 frets on a rosewood fingerboard
+65cm with 19 frets on an ebony fingerboard

 52 mm at the nut